samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 ### Configure an Auth0 Application and an Auth0 API

-As you want your micro-blog engine to be as secure as possible and don't want to waste time focusing on features that are not unique to your app (i.e. [identity management features](https://auth0.com/learn/cloud-identity-access-management/)), you will use Auth0 to manage authentication.
+As you want your micro-blog engine to be as secure as possible and don't want to waste time focusing on features that are not unique to your app (e.g. [identity management features](https://auth0.com/learn/cloud-identity-access-management/)), you will use Auth0 to manage authentication.
 As such, if you haven't done so yet, you can <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account here</a>.

 After signing up to Auth0, [you can head to the APIs section of the management dashboard](https://manage.auth0.com/#/apis) and click on the _Create API_ button.
 In the form that Auth0 shows, you can fill the fields as follows: